G-8 and His Battle Aces: Publication history

 In the summer of 1927, Aviation Stories and Mechanics was launched.
 It was the first magazine to specialize in fiction about flying, and pulp historian Robert Sampson suggests that Charles Lindbergh's recent flight across the Atlantic was part of the reason for public interest in aviation.
 A number of similarly formatted titles focused on flying appeared soon after, including Air Stories and Wings.
 The first magazine to concentrate on aerial warfare was Dell Magazine's War Birds, which appeared in early 1928.

 In 1930 Popular Publications was started by Harry Steeger and Harold Goldsmith; they launched four pulp magazines that year, one of which was Battle Aces, with the first issue dated October 1930.
 It published stories about war in the air: in a contemporary writers' magazine, Steeger declared the requirements for submissions were "scorching action, close plot, and dramatic situations.
 Dogfights and binges are good color, but don't rely on them to sell the story".
 Pulp historian Ed Hulse comments that Steeger's earlier experience as a pulp editor with Dell Magazines "had not gone to waste", and lists Battle Aces as "[one of] the most enjoyable air-war pulps of the Thirties".
+It initially sold about 80% of the 100,000 copies printed; the other three pulps started by Popular were selling in the 40-60% range.
+Despite this initial success it only lasted two years, ceasing publication with the December 1932 issue.

 In 1931, rival publisher Street & Smith launched The Shadow, a hero pulp magazine featuring a lead novel in every issue about The Shadow, a mysterious crimefighter.
 Battle Aces ceased publication in December 1932, but Steeger had noticed the success of The Shadow (as had other publishers) and decided to launch his own single-character pulps, including The Spider, about another crime-fighter.
 To come up with another title Steeger approached Robert J. Hogan, one of his favorite authors.
 Hogan had recently begun selling to the pulps, and many of his stories were about war in the air, so it was natural for him to propose that the new magazine would be an air-war pulp.
 Steeger relaunched Battle Aces, under the new title G-8 and His Battle Aces, with the first issue dated October 1933.

 The magazine changed to bimonthly publication in early 1941 and ceased in 1944, with the last issue dated June of that year.
 By that time World War II's aircraft were far more advanced than the ones Hogan and Blakeslee were depicting, and pulp historian Lee Server comments that it was only because of Hogan's "readable prose and great imagination" that G-8 and His Battle Aces lasted as long as it did.

-During its last year of publication, a few issues were published as a special british edition.
+During its last year of publication, a few issues were published as a special British edition.